fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Type annotations

 Type annotations in TypeScript are a lightweight way to record the intended <i>contract</i> of a function or a variable.
-In the example below, we have defined a <i>birthdayGreeter</i> function which accepts two arguments: one of type string and one of type number.
+In the example below, we have defined a *birthdayGreeter* function that accepts two arguments: one of type string and one of type number.
 The function will return a string.